Writer’s Block: Does it exist??

-Well, this has been ME for the last few months.
-I sit down, the story is outlined, the brain knows whats going to happen in the plot and then NOTHING!
+Well, this was ME for the last few months.
+I sat down, the story is outlined, the brain knows what’s going to happen in the plot and then NOTHING!

 Why does this happen?
-There’s loads of theories, and whilst rummaging through all the research on writers block (if it exists) I came across this article from Jeff Goins, I bloke I’ve followed and admired for a long time.
+There’s loads of theories, and whilst rummaging through all the research on writer’s block (if it exists) I came across this article from Jeff Goins, a bloke I’ve followed and admired for a long time.

-Ok, I agree with some of it and some of it, I hate to differ from this expert in the field of all things writing, but….
+Ok, I agree with some of it about writer’s block and some of it, I hate to differ from this expert in the field of all things writing, but….

-Ok, I’m leaving my thoughts there to let you have a read.
-Next week I’ll put my own personal view on how and what happened to me.
+Ok, I’m leaving my thoughts there to let you have a read of Jeff’s article.

-In the meantime, unable to sit arround doing nothing and worrying about not getting my third novel finished, I’ve set the creative me, another task.
+In the meantime, unable to sit around doing nothing and worrying about not getting my third novel finished, I’ve set the creative me, another task.

-I’m making wall art, printables and other wall posters and selling them on Etsy – You can take a look HERE I’ve aslo started a new blog to go with my new venture of selling digital prints, you can check that out HERE
+I’m making wall art, printables and other wall posters to sell – You can take a look HERE

 What’s Really Happening When You Get Writer’s Block (and How to Overcome It)